Skip to main content

 About

-Hypogea is a single player action game.
+Hypogea is a single player platformer game with a mystery theme.
 It was developed by Charlie Wagner and was released on November 9, 2025.
 It received overwhelmingly positive reviews from players.

 Hypogea is a short, atmospheric 3D platformer where you play the role of a staff-wielding automaton trying to escape from an abandoned underground megastructure.
 Travel through the mysterious structure using your hooked staff to pole-vault, swing, climb, catch yourself and more.
 Restore the puzzling mechanisms of the facility and help its automaton inhabitants.
 Explore the cavernous h…